 A taxation guide has been produced to assist investors in completing their income tax return.
 The guide provides general information only and should not be relied on, and does not constitute taxation advice.

-The fund had an initial seven-year term ending on or around December 2019.
+The fund had an initial seven-year term ending in December 2019 which was extended by three years to December 2022 following a liquidity event in September 2019.

 Distributions for DIF2 are payable quarterly in arrears between 15 and 20 days after the quarters ending March and September and between 20 and 25 days after the quarters ending June and December.
 Further information can be found on the Distributions section of the Investor Centre page.